KeyneshDongol/Polynomial-Generator/README.md

 We then construct basis functions for the multivariate case by taking products of univariate basis functions with a total order not exceeding a predetermined maximum total order.

 The simplest example is with polynomial basis functions.
-Let us assume that we use basis fucntions f_0(x) = 1; f_1(x) = x; f_2(x) = x^2; f_3(x) = x^3;
+Let us assume that we use basis functions f_0(x) = 1; f_1(x) = x; f_2(x) = x^2; f_3(x) = x^3;
 where the subscript is the order

 We can construct 2 variate basis functions as
-$$

 g_00(x,y) = f_0(x)*f_0(y) &
 g_01(x,y) = f_0(x)*f_1(y);  g_10(x,y) = f_1(x)*f_0(y)&
 g_02(x,y) = f_0(x)*f_2(y);  g_11(x,y) = f_1(x)*f_1(y);  g_20(x,y) = f_2(x)*f_0(y) &